tyaga/sfVkontaktePlugin/README.md

 The second parameter of constructor is options.
 Default options are:

 1. mandatory_settings.
 Default value is: *Settings.FRIENDS | Settings.NOTIFY | Settings.PHOTOS*.
-This settings value are nessesary for application running.
-They are asking just after install application and every page load.
-If they are not setted, applicaion won't run.
+These settings value are necessary for application running.
+Application asks these settings from user just after install and every page load.
+If they are not set, applicaion won't run.
-2. unnessesary_settings: Default value is: *Settings.MENU*.
-If they are not setted, the message will appear.
+2. unnecessary_settings: Default value is: *Settings.MENU*.
+If they are not set, the message will appear.
 3. install_element, default value is: *'#sf_vkontakte_install'*,
 mandatory_settings_element, default value is: *'#sf_vkontakte_settings'*,
-unnessesary_settings_element, default value is: *'#sf_vkontakte_unnessesary_settings'*,
+unnecessary_settings_element, default value is: *'#sf_vkontakte_unnecessary_settings'*,
-These selectors appear on your page when application isn't installed or settings are not setted.
-If you will not redefine this values, you should use default values, it means that you have to include partial _messages to you layout.php.
+These selectors appear on your page when application isn't installed or settings are not set.
+If you will not redefine these values, you should use default values, it means that you have to include partial _messages to you layout.php.
 Otherwise, write your own html (div tags with mentioned ids) and css code.
 4. after_fetch_friends_done and after_fetch_friends_not are callbacks, that are called after fetching profiles and friends.

 You can override all options by setting them in second options hash.

 ### Upload files to server - post to wall and upload photo to album

 The app class has methods **upload_photo** and **post_walls**.
 They gets two parameters - callback and options.
-The options hash can content these items:
+The options hash can contain these items:
  - for app.upload_photo method: album_title or album_id
  - for app.post_walls method: message and uids

-On the server you should define class, then write name of this class to your app.yml.
+On the server you should define class, for example myPhotoUploader.
+Then write name of this class to your app.yml.
 This class must have static method **get**, which returns a path to the file need to upload with @ in the begining.
 See example tools/sfVkontaktePhotoGetter.class.php.
 This method should get one parameter - it passes from client - **server_method_params**.

 You can override name of the method and list of parameters by setting in options hash:
 		server_method: 'getWallImage',
 		server_method_params: {id: app.User.uid}

-## Todo:
+## To do:

 1. Move FriendReference model to the actAs behaviour.
 2. Remove dependency on jQuery.